 We find ourselves in the Age of the Informed Consumer, in which customers are no longer passive voyagers being guided on their journey by charismatic sales professionals.
 Savvy shoppers can research product reviews, compare prices in an instant, and even spot upcoming trends.
 (Thanks, Google!)

 To have sales effectiveness now, one has to be a knowledge broker and trusted advisor.
 A sales professional is now equal parts business consultant and partner, conveying a deep knowledge of the customer’s needs and speaking authoritatively on consumer trends.

 So, now you ask: How do I find these people?

 This is where Caliper comes in, since there is no equivalent to “puck-luck” for icing your best sales roster.

 You know your industry and understand how economic forces are shaping it.
 The next step is to envision how you want your business, specifically your sales apparatus, to meet today’s challenges.

 Leveraging insights from extensive research, we have identified six competency-based sales success models that link personality attributes, behavioral patterns, and competencies with performance across differing levels of sales complexity.

-These models are built from mixtures of performance competencies that have been identified, through scientific validation, to be critical success factors.
-Simply put, the closer a job applicant matches the model, the more likely that person will perform well in the position.
+These models are built from mixtures of competencies that have been identified, through scientific validation, to be critical success factors.
+Simply put, the closer a job applicant matches the model, the more likely that person will exhibit sales effectiveness.

 Once we determine the sales model that best fits your business needs, Caliper will supply a diagnostic tool that provides the same level of rigor to your hiring practices that you put into conducting your business.
 That way, you can go beyond looking at an applicant’s past sales success alone and see if there is alignment between one’s potential and the approach your business will require to thrive in the new economy.